 It is believed to have been followed by the Mi’raj, his ascension to heaven.
 According to some of the Hadith scholars this journey is believed to have taken place just over a year before Prophet Muhammad migrated to from Makkah to Madinah, on the 27th of Rajab.

-In essence the month of Rajab and the events occurred therein highlight three important features.
+In essence, the month of Rajab and the events that occurred therein highlight three important features.